softwareforgood/Learn-Enough-To-Be-Dangerous/Misc_Dev/Editors.md

 # Editors
 Use whatever works for you.

+## Integrated Development Environments
+RubyMine, IntelliJ, Eclipse

-## Sublime Text, Atom, Visual Studio Code
+## Sublime Text, Atom, Visual Studio Code, Notebook++
 These are relatively more accessible editors.
 The differences between these usually don't matter to a new programmer.
 Just focus on coding more generally and you'll pick up cool tricks along the way.

 ## VI, VIM, Emacs, Nano